AntonovAlexander/activecore/README.md

 * A. Antonov, “Methods and Tools for Computer-Aided Synthesis of Processors Based on Microarchitectural Programmable Hardware Generators,” Ph.D dissertation, ITMO University, Saint-Petersburg, 28.12.2018.
 Thesis web page: http://fppo.ifmo.ru/dissertation/?number=63419

-* A. Antonov, P. Kustarev, and S. Bikovsky, “MLIP Cores: Designing Hardware Generators with Programmable Microarchitectural Mechanisms,” in 2020 IEEE International Symposium on Circuits and Systems (ISCAS), 2020, accepted for publication
+* A. Antonov, P. Kustarev, S. Bikovsky, “MLIP Cores: Designing Hardware Generators with Programmable Microarchitectural Mechanisms,” in 2020 IEEE International Symposium on Circuits and Systems (ISCAS), 2020 (accepted for publication)

 * A. Antonov, P. Kustarev, S. Bykovskii, "Methods of Computational Process Scheduling for Synthesis of Hardware Microarchitecture", in Proc.
 19th International Multidisciplinary Scientific GeoConference, SGEM 2019 - 2019, Vol. 19, No. 2.1, pp. 445-452